Vikramank/Deep-Learning-/README.md

 # Deep-Learning-
-Deep learning algorithms in Python.
-To have a better understanding of how deep learning works, I am sharing all my codes here.
-I have used theano framework.
+Deep learning algorithms coded in TensorFlow with Python API.
+All codes here are supplementary to my video lecture series " Mastering deep learning with TensorFlow"